sindresorhus/round-to/readme.md

 //=> 1.23
 ```

-Numbers are rounded to a specific number of significant figures.
+Numbers are rounded to a specific number of fractional digits.
 Specifying a negative precision will round to any number of places to the left of the decimal.

 ```js
 roundTo(1234.56, -2);